 Processed dried fruit found on supermarket shelves is loaded with sugar which, if not burnt off throughout the day, is converted to fat.

-A healthy diet should only include 1-2 serves of fruit per day, so munching on a bag of sugary dried fruit isn’t the best idea, especially if you are trying to lose weight.
+A healthy diet should only include 1-2 servings of fruit per day, so munching on a bag of sugary dried fruit isn’t the best idea, especially if you are trying to lose weight.

 Because much of the sugar content from dried fruit is fructose, it can increase of risk of heart disease and diabetes.
 Even worse is dried fruit with added sugar, often referred to as ‘candied’ fruit.